This post contains affiliate links.

 While it’s currently mainly a coffee shop chain, they have their own blends (Heritage Blend, Traditional Blend, Gourmet Blend, Moka Blend, Culi Supreme) that are available in supermarkets and at their coffee shops.
 All of those are good.

 If you end up going to one of their coffee shops, you can also buy a bag of coffee there.
 No need to find a supermarket.
-Their coffee is packed in relatively simple but nice looking paper bags.
+Their coffee is packed in relatively simple but nice-looking paper bags.
 While it doesn’t look bad, it might not make for the best gift.

 4. King Coffee

 Remember Trung Nguyen?
 Well, the coffee magnate had a wife.
-“Had” being the important word there.
+“Had” is the important word there.
 Long story short; the guy still has control over the Trung Nguyen brand.
 The ex-wife didn’t like that very much and used part of her money from the divorce to start a competing brand.

 That brand is King Coffee.
 How is it?
 It’s pretty comparable to Trung Nguyen.
-Their line up isn’t as big yet which makes things a bit easier.
+Their lineup isn’t as big yet which makes things a bit easier.
 You’re sure to get the traditional Vietnamese coffee taste in any blend you choose.

 For gift purposes, I prefer the other brands above.
 That’s just because at least at the moment of writing, the packaging doesn’t look very appealing to me personally.